GndFloor/UIMachine/README.md

  - ``pop_segue``

 The client is expected to transmit back a ``completed_segue`` after completing the given segue.
 Failure to do so will result in an exception.

+## Process
+The #process call works like an event loop.
+The client should call #process with a {:type => "tick"} at the correct time interval and when any custom events have taken place.  #process can return multiple events, such as the snapshot and segue event simultaneously.
+This is different than the case of calling process multiple times; multiple events recieved from process are order independent, the client may handle the events in any order the client chooses, even asynchronously.
+Multiple calls to process signal ordered events.